Retrieving Data from Archive

 You will be able to manually extend data availability later if required.

-If you want to receive an email notification when data availability period is about to expire, select the Send notification email check box, and specify the number of hours before the expiration time when the notification must be sent.
+If you want to receive an email notification when data availability period is about to expire, select the Send notification email check box and choose when you want to be notified (that is, the number of hours remaining until data expiration).

 - At the Summary step of the Data Retrieval wizard, review configuration information and click Retrieve.